theimpossibleastronaut/rmw/README.md

 ```
 == First-time use ==

-If you installed rmw as a normal user, this next step can be skipped.

 After rmw is installed, create the user configuration directory by
 typing 'rmw' and hitting enter.
 A configuration file will be
 automatically created in $HOME/.config/rmw.
 Edit the file as desired.

 == Configuration File ==

-Documentation explaining the configuration can be found in rmwrc.
+Documentation explaining the configuration can be found in your config
+file.

 Waste folders will be created automatically. (e.g. if '$HOME/trash.rmw'
 is listed in the config file, these 3 directories will be created: